Ohtu-Tyoturvallisuus/TTS-documentation/docs/branching-workflow.md

    - Feedback is documented and used for further improvements.

 5. **Merging to Production**:
-   - Once testing is complete and changes are accepted, the UAT branch is merged into the `production` branch.
+   - Once testing is complete and changes are accepted, the `uat` branch is merged into the `production` branch.
    - The `production` branch is deployed to the live environment.

 ---

 ## Best Practices

-- **Regularly Sync UAT**: Ensure that the UAT branch is updated regularly with changes from the main branch to keep it relevant.
+- **Regularly Sync UAT**: Ensure that the `uat` branch is updated regularly with changes from the `main` branch to keep it relevant.
 - **Automated Testing**: Implement CI pipelines that run tests on the `main`, `uat`, and `production` branches to ensure code stability and avoid regressions.
 - **Clear Documentation**: Maintain documentation for your workflow to ensure all team members are aligned.